wireless-broadband-alliance/wba-openroaming-portal/README.md

 To understand how it works, you'll get basic knowledge behind each stage.
 You will possess a fully working automatic device authentication for your wireless networks by the end of this guide.
 Let's get started! 🚀

 ### Prerequisites:
-- Docker (required for running the application locally)
+- Docker (required for running the application)
 - Docker-compose (required for managing multiple containers)
 - Node Js - 16 or higher (required for building front-end assets)
 - Git (optional, if you prefer to clone the repository)